-\paragraph{Passive measurements} We utilize the UCSD Network Telescope~\cite{caidaWebsiteTelescope}, a \texttt{/9} IPv4 darknet operated by CAIDA, to observe QUIC IBR.
-If not noted otherwise, we analyze packets captured from January~1-31,~2022.
-To compare with deployments right before publication of QUIC v1, we include QUIC IBR from April~1-30,~2021.

-We mark all packets with source port \texttt{UDP/443} as QUIC~responses (\ie backscatter) and all packets with destination port \texttt{UDP/443} as QUIC~requests (\ie scans).
-We remove false positives based on the packet payload using Wireshark dissectors, as proposed in prior work~\cite{nawrocki2021quic}, and exclude requests from academic and industrial scan projects~\cite{acknowledgedScanners}.
-We verified Wiresharks QUIC detection by manually checking QUIC connections to well-known QUIC servers.
-All packets were correctly identified and dissected by Wireshark.

-In total, we find 87.4M QUIC IBR packets during our main measurement period.
-After classification and sanitization, we find 1.7M QUIC scan packets ($8.1\times$ compared to 2021) and 5.2M QUIC backscatter packets ($4.4\times$ compared to 2021).
-This means that sanitization removes 92\% of packets, which mainly consist of research scans targeting the complete \texttt{/9} telescope; those scans have little significance to our analysis, since research infrastructure is well-documented and does not have to be inferred.

-\paragraph{Active measurements} We use two active measurements to verify our passively collected results and to trigger traffic where passive data is statistically sparse.
+\paragraph{Verification using passive flow data} We compare our observations in IBR with QUIC flow records, randomly sampled~(sampling rate 1:99) from inter domain links of the European NREN Czech Education and Scientific NETwork (CESNET).
+The flow records are bidirectional (\ie client requests and server responses), while IBR is always~unidirectional.

+We remove incomplete and invalid flows~(\ie no TLS ClientHello parsed or missing QUIC transport parameters) exported by ipfixprobe~\cite{c-ifeds-19}.
+To protect user privacy, IP addresses are exempt from this dataset.
+Nevertheless, the dataset contains the AS number, and a /24 prefix identifier of the contacted QUIC server.
+QUIC allows clients to migrate to a new address, but mandates new connection IDs in this case.
+Neither a flow exporter nor post-processing can correctly link multiple 5-tuples to the same connection since new CIDs are exchanged in encrypted packets.
+Thus, a QUIC flow represents a lower bound in terms of transferred data sizes and packets.

+Each flow contains the aggregated information extracted from long header packets.
+Additionally, for the first 30 packets, QUIC packet type(s), UDP packet length, inter-arrival time, and the packet direction (\ie to server or to client) is collected.

-First, research scan data from Zirngibl \etal \cite{zirngibl2021quic}.
-This measurement campaign combines weekly stateful and stateless scans of the complete IPv4 space to reveal QUIC server deployments, supported QUIC~versions, and CDN off-net deployments.
-We utilize this data to identify off-net deployments and extract QUIC specific transport parameters~\cite{RFC-9000} shared during the handshake.
+\paragraph{Verification using active measurements} When verifying data, we use data from third-party scans~\cite{zbsja-io9ae-21} and self-conducted active probings.
+The third-party measurement campaign combines stateful and stateless scans of the complete IPv4 space to reveal QUIC server deployments, the supported QUIC~versions, and CDN off-net deployments.
+We utilize this data to identify off-net deployments where passive data is sparse.
+The method of Zirngibl~\etal~\cite{zbsja-io9ae-21} of analyzing off-net deployments using QUIC transport parameters and HTTP headers remains valid to this date.
+However, we find that the values of the transport parameters change within our observation period and adapt the detection accordingly.
+Since 2023, we verify whether the QUIC implementations match between on- and off-net deployments of hypergiants~\cite{zgssc-qhfqd-24}.
 It is noteworthy that this data quantifies VIP addresses, not L7LB instances.